 Progress in improving the coverage of needles and syringes provided, an essential HIV prevention service for people who inject drugs

-Injecting drug use is the main route of transmission for about 10% of the people acquiring HIV globally and 30% of those outside sub-Saharan Africa.
+Injecting drug use is the main route of transmission for about 12% of people acquiring HIV globally.
 Preventing HIV transmission caused by injecting drug use is one of the key challenges in reducing the burden of HIV.

-Number of needles and syringes distributed in the past 12 months by needle and syringe programmes
+Number of needles and syringes distributed in the past 12 months by needle-syringe programmes

 Number of people who inject drugs in the country

-Programme data used to count the number of needles and syringes distributed (numerator)
+For the numerator: Programme data used to count the number of needles and syringes distributed

-Estimation of the number of people who inject drugs in the country (denominator)
+For the denominator: Estimation of the number of people who inject drugs in the country